Where We've Been

 Patrick's Point State Park, California

 This is where we exchanged our vows back in 1980.
 Our plans to hold the ceremony on Wedding Rock had to be altered, because Mother Nature decided to open up the skies to heavy rain, also, Charlie was battling what turned out to be viral meningitis, thus, after we pledged ourselves to one another and held the reception, he was sent to the ER, and was hospitalized for 3 days.
 The honeymoon was delayed for obvious reasons.
 I remember people saying it wouldn’t last.
-But we’ve had the last laugh after all these years, we’re still happily married.
-Perhaps our 40th anniversary will be celebrated on Wedding Rock in 2020.
+But we’ve had the last laugh after all these years, we’re still happily married, now 40 years.